Security Engineering via Fleet

 How to setup Fleet and import queries for policies, detection and incident reponse.

-Fleet is a lightweight alternative to Wazuh/OSSEC—and honestly, most organizations don't need a full-blown SIEM anyway.
+Fleet is a device management platform that can be used for security monitoring and threat hunting.
+It is a lightweight alternative to Wazuh/OSSEC and honestly, most small organizations don't need a full-blown SIEM anyway.
 Fleet provides:

 Vulnerability Management